 Always wash your boat off with clean and fresh water when you’re taking it out of the water after use.
 You can use a mild detergent to make sure to remove all of the salt and any other chemicals that may have come in contact with your boat.
 Make sure to thoroughly dry all flat, glass, and metal surfaces after washing to keep the water from sitting on your boat and causing rust problems.
 When your boat is washed and dry you can store it covered to keep it out of both the sun and the rain.

+Our metal polish is great for the marine industry.
+After removing rust use our metal polish on any metal surfaces for added shine and protection.
 With a little care during the life of your boat you can make sure to keep it in the best condition possible!